c3n9/Avalonia-Samples/README.md

 **Feel free to explore each project for more details and contributions.**

-## To connect our PostgreSQL database to an Avalonia project, we need to install the following packages in the Avalonia project:
+## To connect our PostgreSQL database to an Avalonia project

+We need to install the following packages in the Avalonia project:

 <details>
 <summary>Microsoft.EntityFrameworkCore.Design</summary>